-Engineering students are challeged throughout their college careers to network through student chapter organizations, or other means, in order to achieve their career goals.
+Engineering students are challenged to network through student chapter organizations or other means to achieve their career goals throughout their college careers.

 The Engineering BBQ Cook-off tradition serves to fortify the relationships between local engineering firms and students.
-This annual event presents a great opportunity for graduate and undergraduate students to network with professional engineers and potential employers in a fun and casual setting.
+This annual event presents an excellent opportunity for graduate and undergraduate students to network with professional engineers and potential employers in a fun and casual setting.
 The connections created promote advancement in the engineering field and progress to the community.

 The following student chapter organizations are collaborating to host this event and raise funds for various projects and materials: